jahanzaibbotsify/info-graphics/README.md

-# InfographicsAI - AI-Powered Infographic Generator
+# Infogiraffe Art - AI-Powered Infographic Generator

 A modern web application for generating beautiful infographics using AI-powered template selection and data integration.
 Built with Vue.js frontend and Node.js backend with local JSON storage.